scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 -----------

-We have presented a tool for classifying and comparing earthquake source mechanisms using Python.
-The important steps were to define the problem in terms of classification, which is solved robustly by the sklearn [sklearn]_ support vector classifier.
+We have presented a tool for classifying and comparing earthquake source mechanisms using tools from the scientific Python ecosystem.
+The important steps were to define the problem in terms of classification, which is solved robustly by the scikit-learn [sklearn]_ support vector classifier.
 We then used results from seismic source theory [Ben81]_ to derive a mapping between the input and feature spaces of the classification problem.
 Using the representation of the solution in the feature space, we derived a